amcintosh/CodianSimulator/README.md

 ### Usage

-The application is meant to be a dropin for an Cisco TelePresence MCU and as such should match Cisco's [Programming Guides](http://www.cisco.com/en/US/products/ps11341/products_programming_reference_guides_list.html) (Currently coded for API version 2.9).
+The application is meant to be a drop-in for an Cisco TelePresence MCU and as such should match Cisco's [Programming Guides](http://www.cisco.com/en/US/products/ps11341/products_programming_reference_guides_list.html) (Currently coded for API version 2.9).